Seriously – it is possible! Fibre foods do not have to be our enemy – they can be our friend.

 Fun Fact: The bright green, smooth avocadoes from Florida are significantly higher in insoluble fibre than their smaller, darker, dimpled relative from California.
 However, both varieties contain fibre, as well as heart-healthy fats.

 Crazy for coconuts?
-This fruit contains omega 6 fatty acids, as well as the minerals folate, manganese, and selenium.
+This fruit contains lauric acid (required for optimal brain function), as well as the minerals folate, manganese, and selenium.

 Coconut has a low glycemic index, making it a good choice for weight management, and it contains 4-6 times the amount of fibre as more commonly recognized sources such as oat bran.
-Try making coconut coleslaw – it is delicious!
+Try making coconut coleslaw or Ki’s Coconut chutney – they’re delicious!

 This under-appreciated cruciferous vegetable contains vitamins C, K, and B, as well as the minerals folate and manganese.